Customer Data Unification

 What’s the difference between a CDP and a DMP?

 If you read a high level description of a CDP and a DMP, you might think they perform the same functions.
 They both help brands build user profiles for use by downstream systems.

 But not all user profiles are created equal, and the use cases these two platforms light up have little overlap.
 By looking at the nature of the unique profiles and how brands use them, distinct value and utility become apparent.

 CDP = Customer Data Platform

-The primary job of a CDP is to unify a brand’s first-party data to build unified customer profiles using known customer data.
-Data sources include eCommerce transactions, point of sale transactions, CRM data, clickstream data, loyalty databases, email response data, social interaction data, and any other dataset that contains customer data.
+CDPs unify a brand’s first party data about known customers to build unified customer profiles.
+Data sources include eCommerce transactions, point of sale transactions, CRM data, clickstream data, loyalty databases, email response data, social interaction data, and any other dataset that contains known customer data.

-The profiles a CDP builds contain PII (personally identifiable information) such as known individual’s email addresses, mailing addresses, full names, birthdates, purchases and other transaction data, social and email interactions, preferences, and more.
+CDP profiles retain all PII (personally identifiable information).
+This includes email addresses, mailing addresses, full name, birthdate, historical purchases and other transaction data, social and email interactions, preferences, and more.

 DMP = Data Management Platform

-In contrast, DMPs build anonymous consumer profiles.
-They do this by capturing anonymous clickstream data from visitors via tags on the brand’s site.
-DMPs also take in a offline first party data, but it must be anonymized, i.e. hashed, or de-identified in some way.
+In contrast, DMPs build anonymous user profiles.
+They do this by capturing clickstream data from site visitors via tags, and assigning attributes (defined ahead of time by the brand) to the user’s profile.
+Any offline data a DMPs onboards must first be anonymized, hashed, or otherwise de-identified.